 6.64 A consolidated overview of the budget and cost estimates are given below.
-The budget is indicative of outlays for the different expenditure categories.
+The budget is indicative of outlays for the different expenditure categories and is calculated at the 2011-2012 price indexes.
 These costs will be updated and adjusted to the inflation rate as RAP implementation is underway.
 Changes are likely to occur due to changes in the project design/alignments, more specific information on the number of PAPs after LA award, etc. Unit cost will be updated after recommendation of the CA.